 Marylebone Boys' School is a Free School which opened in September 2014.
-We now have 600 boys in Years 7-11 and we will keep growing year by year until the school is full.
-We will add a mixed Sixth Form from September 2019 and will eventually have over 800 pupils studying at our school.
+We now have 600 boys in Years 7-11 and a mixed Sixth Form which opened in September 2019.
+We will eventually have over 800 pupils studying at our school.
 We are an academically rigorous school with an emphasis on good behaviour, commitment to learning and outstanding teaching, where knowledge is valued and available to all who are prepared to work for it.
 Expectations are high for all pupils.
 Those who need extra time and support will be helped and expected to achieve their full potential.
 Our motto is “studio et industria”, which can be translated as “through application and hard work”.

 We focus on the core of mainstream academic subjects - English, maths, science, languages, history and geography – with the aim of achieving strong results in the subjects which prepare a child for a lifetime of learning, and which are most in demand from employers and universities.

 In September 2018 we moved to our permanent site, a brand new school located in the heart of the prestigious Paddington Basin area.
 We are now part of a wider development by Westminster City Council, just a stone’s throw from Paddington Station with all the benefits of Crossrail as well as the existing Underground and National Rail connections.